peyrona/mingle/README.md

 > 4. Read, understand and test (play with it).
 > 5. Modify the _Une_ source code and re-test.
 > 6. Go to #3

- **I am an experienced Linux user or a developer**
-> Have a look at the script 'run.sh', there is a lot of information about how to use all the MSP tools.

  **What license has Mingle?**